-The Hume MCP Server implements the Model Context Protocol (MCP) for Hume AI’s Octave Text-To-Speech, allowing you to use MCP clients like Claude Desktop, Cursor, and Windsurf to collaborate with AI assistants on your voice projects.
+The Hume MCP Server implements the Model Context Protocol (MCP) for Hume AI’s TTS API, allowing you to use MCP-compatible clients like Claude Desktop, Cursor, and Windsurf to collaborate with AI assistants on your voice projects.

 If you hope to narrate a large source text, such as a book, play, or long-form video, there’s a lot more to the project than just converting the text to speech.
 You have to